-We are proud to announce that the Healer and the Psychiatrist is in the Official Selection of the London International Documentary Film Festival, Garifuna International Indigenous Film Festival and the German International Ethnographic Film Festival.
-They represent three different genres of documentary film making.
-For further information of screenings and acceptances click here.
+We are proud to announce that the Healer and the Psychiatrist is in the Official Selection of the London International Documentary Film Festival, Garifuna International Indigenous Film Festival, Riga Pasaules Film Festival and the German International Ethnographic Film Festival.
+They represent diverse documentary film making styles including ethnographic, anthropological and indigenous film.
+For further information… Read More

 The Tongan Medical Association: 56th Annual Medical Conference (1998) This short analysis had to be cut because of length from my recent article on Dr Mapa Puloka in Transcultural Psychiatry.
 To approach a theorization of the diversity of public reception to Dr Puloka’s strategies, I examine the only extensive challenge to Psychiatry made by the… Read More

 For a long time it was only a dream, but on the 8th October Sonja, Louie and I start a journey to New Zealand and Tonga to finish a documentary based around two remarkable people, a healer and a psychiatrist.
 I have been working with and filming them since my doctoral research from 1998-2000 and… Read More

 How wonderful it was when Tinitini’s brother gave me a DVD with video footage of a Tinitini concert in 1988.
 I had filed it away for years imagining making another short documentary incorporating some footage.
 Meanwhile no-one could see it.
 A crime for those interested in Tongan comedy and remembering back to 1988.
 We have… Read More

 I was in a museum in Gothenburg, Sweden.
 But for a long meaningful moment I was brought back to Tonga, through the powerful idea of comedy serving the same purpose worldwide and in different historical times.
 Read More

 A film about comedy in Tonga.
 Read More